Activating collagen with Greespi: scientifically proven effect

 -

-Greespi contains a unique blend of antioxidants—phycocyanin, superoxide dismutase (SOD), and tocopherols—which reduce oxidative stress and protect skin cells.
+Greespi contains unique antioxidants—phycoerythrin, superoxide dismutase, and tocopherols—that reduce oxidative stress and protect skin cells.

 -